-Provincial elections can take place earlier than the scheduled date.
-This happens if the government decides to call an election or loses the confidence of the Legislative Assembly.
-An unscheduled election is sometimes called a “snap” election.
+B.C.’s next provincial election is scheduled for Saturday, October 16, 2021.
+It could take place earlier if the government decides to call an election or loses the confidence of the Legislative Assembly.

 The COVID-19 pandemic makes it very likely that the next election will be held under some level of public health restrictions.
 As a result, we are actively planning and consulting with stakeholders to ensure our next election is safe and accessible for voters, election workers, and political participants.
 We want to make sure that voters don’t have to choose between exercising their right to vote and safeguarding their health.